 Missouri Outdoor Recreational Access Program (MRAP)

 Share your property with others and earn money while you do it!
 The Missouri Outdoor Recreational Access Program (MRAP) provides annual incentive payments to private landowners who open their land for public access recreational activities such as hunting, fishing, and wildlife viewing.
-The Department created this program to increase recreational opportunities and improve the habitat on private land with monetary incentives.
+MDC created this program to increase recreational opportunities and improve the habitat on private land with monetary incentives.

 You must offer at least 40 contiguous acres, and at least 20 percent of the tract must provide quality habitat.
 Land offered for fishing access is exempt from the 40-acre and habitat requirements.
 All offered tracts must have public road frontage to allow for legal access by the public to the property.
 Additional eligibility requirements apply to land offers for wildlife viewing access.